CaseyLeask/SICP/README.md

 SICP
 ====

-A repository for the exercise in the Structure and Interpretation of Computer Programs (SICP)
+A repository for the exercises in the Structure and Interpretation of Computer Programs (SICP)